 “@AliAbdelaziz00 tried to swing on Coach Nicksick, missed, and both were separated and removed from the backstage area,” Avignon wrote on X. “Everybody should be reaching out to Lenee & Nobie to get @UFC’s response on why they allow managers to conduct themselves like this backstage.”

-None of the people allegedly involved, nor the UFC, has responded publicly to the reports; thus, the claims remain unverified for now.
+None of the people allegedly involved, nor the UFC, has responded publicly to the reports yet.
 Nonetheless, the timeline has led many fans to connect the dots.

-Manel Kape headlined the card against Kyoji Horiguchi, so Abdelaziz was most likely backstage backing his fighter, while Nicksick was also at the event.
+Manel Kape headlined the card against Kyoji Horiguchi, so Abdelaziz was most likely backstage backing his fighter, while Nicksick was also at the event supporting his fighter.
 It would also explain why Sean Strickland has recently targeted other fighters managed by Abdelaziz rather than focusing solely on ‘Starboy.’

-The middleweight champion has traded verbal jibes with Justin Gaethje in the lead up to UFC Freedom 250, right before continuing to criticize both ‘The Highlight’ and Abdelaziz after the event.
-He then shifted his focus to former welterweight champion Belal Muhammad, another Abdelaziz client.
+The middleweight champion has traded verbal jibes with Justin Gaethje in the lead-up to UFC Freedom 250, right before continuing to criticize both ‘The Highlight’ and Abdelaziz for being at the event.
+He then shifted his focus to former welterweight champion Belal Muhammad, another fighter managed by Ali Abdelaziz.

 Interestingly, this isn’t Manel Kape’s first heated encounter with a UFC middleweight either.
 Back at the UFC 293 press conference, he got into a heated argument with then-middleweight champion Israel Adesanya while defending his teammate Kai Kara-France.